Choose the health content that’s right for you, and get it delivered right in your inbox.

 Feeling a lump on your testicle can be alarming.
 If you didn’t suffer an injury to your testicle, one of the following conditions may be causing the lump:

-- Enlarged vein
+- Dilated vein

 - Fluid buildup

-- Inflamed or twisted testicle
+- Twisted testicle

 - Testicular cancer